 |World of Hyatt||2 cents||$2,000|

 |British Airways||1.4 cents||$1,400|

 |IHG Rewards Club||0.55 cent||$550|

 Should you apply now?

-With $500 and 80,000-point sign-up bonuses, now is a good time to apply for the Chase Ink Business cards.
+With the $750 and 100,000-point sign-up bonuses, now is a good time to apply for a Chase Ink Business card.
 The card you choose, though, depends on your business needs and what you’re looking for in a card.

 For example, if you are a business owner who spends a large amount of money on internet, cable, phone services and office supplies each year, the Ink Business Cash card may be your best bet.
 On the other hand, those who spend a large amount on business travel each year can stand to earn more rewards from the Ink Business Preferred card.
 But if you’re interested in earning the same rate on every purchase and don’t want to keep track of spending categories, the Ink Business Unlimited may be the right card for you.